Frequently Asked Questions

 what about insurance-covered speech/language therapy?

 For out-of-network speech/language therapy reimbursement, you will need to check if your insurance company accepts CPT code 92507, and if they require an ICD-10 code (furnished from an evaluation by a professional, e.g. speech-language pathologist, psychologist, audiologist, ENT, neurologist, etc.).
-If an ICD-10 code is required, I must provide a complete evaluation (check if your insurance company accepts CPT code 92506 for the evaluation) and the accompanying required paperwork, which begins at $550, with increased rates for home visits.
+If an ICD-10 code is required, High 5 Speech Therapy must provide a complete evaluation (check if your insurance company accepts CPT code 92506 for the evaluation) and the accompanying required paperwork, which begins at $550, with increased rates for home visits.
 If your insurance requires a predetermination note, discuss this with your pediatrician.